opencv/opencv/modules/core/doc/operations_on_arrays.rst

 The function checks the range as follows:

- * for every element of the input array:
+ * For every element of the input array:

    .. math::

       \texttt{dst} (I)= \texttt{lowerb} (I)_0  \leq \texttt{src} (I)_0 <  \texttt{upperb} (I)_0

- * for single-channel arrays:
+ * For single-channel arrays:

    .. math::

       \texttt{dst} (I)= \texttt{lowerb} (I)_0  \leq \texttt{src} (I)_0 <  \texttt{upperb} (I)_0  \land \texttt{lowerb} (I)_1  \leq \texttt{src} (I)_1 <  \texttt{upperb} (I)_1

-   for two-channel arrays and so forth.
+ * For two-channel arrays and so forth.

 ``dst`` (I) is set to 255 (all ``1`` -bits) if ``src`` (I) is within the specified range and 0 otherwise.